pipelight/doc.pipelight/guide/cli.md

 # Master the Cli

-The cli is made on top of Rust clap-rs.
+The cli is made on top of [clap](https://docs.rs/clap/latest/clap/).
-So it is well self documented
+So it is well self documented.

 ## Most useful commands